znrm/speq/README.md

 ### Testing pattern

 Speq is loosely based on the given-when-then or arrange-act-assert testing pattern.
-Whereas one would typically need to make each step explicit, Speq tests focus on making it
+Whereas one would typically need to make each step explicit, Speq tests focus on making it easy to simply assert the expected behavior with the arrangement and action made implicit.

 ## Syntax